Complementary Solutions to Ease Menopause Symptoms•

 Posted on March 27 2019

-No two journeys are the same – there are thought to be at least 34 symptoms that are menopause related, so when it comes to finding something that helps, there is no ‘one size fits all’.
+No two women's journeys through the menopause are the same – there are thought to be at least 34 symptoms that are menopause related, so when it comes to finding something that helps, there is no ‘one size fits all’.
 The good news is that there are many treatments out there to try.
 Here we look at some of the ‘alternative’ and ‘complementary’ therapies.
-It’s a popular route if, for example, HRT is not an option, or desired.
+They're a popular route if, for example, HRT is not an option, or desired.

 Homeopathy is based on the idea that taking certain highly diluted substances (derived from plants and minerals) can kickstart the body into healing itself.
 Homeopathy is a holistic treatment and a homeopath will look at your lifestyle – including your emotional states, how you respond to stress, any physical problems – to help pinpoint the right homeopathic remedies, not just for the symptom, e.g. the hot flush, but for you as a whole.
 Common remedies to help with menopausal symptoms include: